4 Things to Remember When Setting Employee Engagement Goals

 2. Develop a Vision and Motives For a Successful Strategy

-Before you set initiatives or a plan of action, determine (amongst your organization) what a successful recognition strategy should ultimately look like and what results you want to see for your business.
-“At the end of the day, it effects how people feel about recognition, it effects communication around recognition and then knowing that it’s all working,” says a tenured Inspirus Solutions Architect.
+Before you set initiatives or a plan of action, determine (amongst your organization) what a successful recognition strategy should look like and what results you want to see for your business.
+“At the end of the day, it affects how people feel about recognition, it affects communication around recognition and then knowing that it’s all working,” says a tenured Inspirus Solutions Architect.

 3. Set Goals and Objectives